aws/mcp-proxy-for-aws/README.md

 Optional arguments you can add:
 - `--service`: AWS service name for SigV4 signing (inferred from endpoint if not provided)
 - `--profile`: AWS profile to use (uses AWS_PROFILE environment variable if not provided)
-- `--allow-write`: Allow tools that require write permissions to be enabled (by default, only tools with the `readOnlyHint` annotation are enabled)
+- `--read-only`: Disable tools which require write permissions. (tools which DO NOT require write permissions are annotated with [`readOnlyHint=true`](https://modelcontextprotocol.io/specification/2025-06-18/schema#toolannotations-readonlyhint))

 NOTE: `remote-server-url` should be your remote mcp server's URL (including the `/mcp` part). `service-code` should be the service code for your own mcp service, such as `eks-mcp`.